Aldo Leopold: Ideas

 The concept of "wilderness" also took on a new meaning; Leopold no longer saw it as a hunting or recreational ground, but as an arena for a healthy biotic community, including wolves and mountain lions.
 In 1935, he helped found the Wilderness Society, dedicated to expanding and protecting the nation's wilderness areas.
 He regarded the society as "one of the focal points of a new attitude—an intelligent humility toward Man's place in nature."
 Science writer Connie Barlow says Leopold wrote eloquently from a perspective that today would be called Religious Naturalism.

+Though often forgotten, thinking about population dynamics and consumption also shaped Leopold’s ecological vision in profound ways.
+By studying wildlife population fluctuations, Leopold extended many of the ideas about carrying capacity and environmental degradation that Raymond Pearl and Edward Murray East had articulated, and these ideas, in turn, shaped his path-breaking ideas of ecological interconnection.
+Moreover, although later readers associate Leopold with wildlife ecology, his career helps show how Malthusian ideas of human society intertwined and overlapped with ideas of nature.
+He was greatly influenced by ecologists who themselves gleaned ideas from Malthusian models of human society, and himself often thought of human events—especially the Great Depression and World War II—in terms of the models of population and consumption that he was developing for animals.

+One of the most influential books for Leopold during that period was Our Vanishing Wildlife by William Temple Hornaday.
+As one of the earliest works dedicated entirely to the threats facing wild game populations this book significantly shaped Leopold's views.
+The book sharpened his focus on the importance of game protection, a concern that would remain central to his thinking for many years to come.